 When posting a job on Rated People, we want to make sure you’re contacted by suitable tradespeople.
 We’ve compiled a few hints and tips (taken from common questions asked) to help make this process as easy as possible.

 If you’re really stuck, use the mid-lower budget recommendation and state in the description that you’re unsure of how much the work will cost.
 This will let a tradesperson know that you’re willing to pay them a fair amount for the work, so the price is negotiable once they’ve bought the job lead.
-It’s a tradesperson’s job to help you with the quote – they’re aware that you may get contacted by up to two other companies so know to keep costs competitive.
+It’s a tradesperson’s job to help you with the quote – they’re aware that you may get contacted by other companies, so they know to keep costs competitive.

-It’s possible to be specific without knowing the technical terms or writing a short novel.
+It’s possible to be specific without knowing any technical terms.
 Keep in mind that a tradesperson has never seen your property so the more information you can give them, the better.
 Even if not specific or technically worded, a rough idea will help.
 For example, about 20 tiles need replacing, your roof is leaking in 2 places or your box room needs painting.
 This should help support the budget you have set.
 Where you can, include measurements and let the tradesperson know if you’ll be providing materials for the work or you would like them to provide them.

-There are certain times of the year when tradespeople are busier than others.
+There are times of the year when certain tradespeople are busier than others.
 Gardeners get a lot of work in the summer when the weather is nice and we’re all spending more time outside.
 Heating engineers get a lot of work in the winter when the weather’s taken a turn for the worse and people have tried to switch the heating on to find that it no longer works.
-If you can, try to “ride the wave” by planning ahead and getting a tradesperson in when they’re less busy.
-You’re likely to get a more competitive rate this way too.
+If your work is seasonal, try to “ride the wave” by planning ahead and getting a tradesperson in when they’re less busy.
+You’re more likely to get a really competitive rate this way too.

 If you’re currently looking for a tradesperson, visit our homepage to post your job.